masneyb/weather-station/README.md

 ![Complete Setup](images/weather-station-complete.jpg?raw=1)

-The Stevenson screen (left side of the above picture) contains the DHT11 temperature and BMP180 barometric pressure sensors.
+The Stevenson screen (left side of the above picture) contains the DHT22 temperature/humidity sensor and the BMP180 barometric pressure sensor.
 A 3D model of the screen was downloaded from [https://www.thingiverse.com/thing:158039](https://www.thingiverse.com/thing:158039) and printed using HIPS plastic and spray painted using flat white paint.